COMM 102. Introduction to Communication. 3 Credits.

 This class is designed for upper-division students in the physical, biological, social, health and engineering sciences interested in science communication.
 It combines findings from research into information processing with best practices in media production to build student competency in communicating about science, scientific discoveries and the scientific process to general audiences through various media, as well as more specific audiences, such as funding organizations and policymakers.
 Students end the semester by producing a piece of science communication for a course-created website.
 Prerequisite: Junior or senior status (60+hours).
 F.

 COMM 374.
 Principles of Strategic Communication.
 3 Credits.

 This course introduces the fundamental theories, concepts, and applications of strategic communication to critically analyze its social influence and meet organizational goals.
 F.

-Individual projects or directed study related to topics, issues, or activities in communication studies.
-A maximum total of 6 credits from COMM 329, 394, and 497 may be counted toward the 125 credits required for a degree.
+Individual projects or directed study related to topics, issues, or activities in communication.
 Prerequisite: Consent of Instructor.
 Repeatable to 6 credits.
-F,S.
+F,S,SS.

 COMM 401.
 Organizational Communication.
 3 Credits.

 Analysis of communication behavior in formally structured relationships as it relates to the organization and to individuals.
 Special attention given to organizational style, status, trust and conflict-management.
 Informal communication networks and rumoring are studied.
 S.

 This course will provide an overview of the study of intercultural and international communication.
 Topics addressed will include: history, literature, and culture of specific groups including racial, religious, and ethnic issues that affect communication patterns and outcomes.
 S.